muratk5n/thirdwave/en/README.md

 ---

-"Cummins Inc. and Buhler Industries Inc., a leading tractor manufacturer under the Versatile brand, announced today that they have signed a letter of intent and plans to integrate the Cummins 15-liter hydrogen engines in Versatile’s equipment to lead the decarbonization of the agriculture market...

-Hydrogen combustion engines will provide a cost effective zero-carbon fueled solution for high load factor and high utilization applications.
+"Cummins Inc. and Buhler Industries Inc., a leading tractor manufacturer.. plans to integrate the Cummins 15-liter hydrogen engines in Versatile’s equipment to lead the decarbonization of the agriculture market...
+Hydrogen combustion engines will provide a cost effective zero-carbon fueled solution...
 Key benefits of using this technology include enabling a more-timely solution to reduce carbon emissions without sacrificing productivity"

 ---